Category: Tips for Writers

 What Makes a Memoir

 Welcome to the third installment of “What Makes a . . .”
-In What Makes a Memoir we will take a look at five elements that will have your readers lining up to learn and be inspired.
-What Makes a Memoir Work?
-What makes a memoir work?
-How does memoir differ from an autobiography?
-A…
+In What Makes a Memoir we will look at five elements that will have your readers lining up to learn and be inspired.
+If you’re shaping your memoir into a story that truly connects, you may also enjoy Memoir Is Not a Diary:…

 • What Makes a Fantasy Novel